Phantogram/Project-BTTV/README.md

 #### Project Description/Outline:
-Cancer rates and survivability	 - Compare with smoker data.
+	-Cancer rates and survivability
+	-Compare with smoker data
 	-By state.
 	-By year.
 	-By gender.
 	-By race.
 	-By age.
 	-By income.

 #### Research Questions to Answer:
 *What are the total number of cancer cases in the United States?